-As if purchasing or refinancing a home isn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interest in mind.
-Contractual limitations, professional conflicts of interest, and lack of proper professional guidance are
+As if purchasing or refinancing a home isn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interests in mind.
+Contractual limitations, professional conflicts of interest, and lack of proper professional guidance are just a few.

-Here are six things purchasers need to know about the real estate process that are not frequently discussed:
+Here are a few things purchasers need to know about the real estate process that are not frequently discussed.

-6. Real estate attorneys.
-While it sounds self-serving for most people, purchasing real estate is one of life’s most significant legal and financial transactions.
+While it sounds self-serving to most people, purchasing real estate is one of life’s most significant legal and financial transactions.
 Hiring a real estate agent costs about 3% — 6% of a home’s purchase price.
 Secure home financing cost anywhere from 1% — 3% of the loan amount.
 Why people sign a purchase agreement, mortgage loan agreement, or sign off on warranties, title schedules, insurance declarations, or other various third-party legal agreements without the expertise of a real estate attorney, is puzzling.
 Real estate transactions are all about legal contracts in the end.
 A loan officer is not an attorney.
 A real estate agent is not an attorney.
 A neighbor or cousin may or may not be an attorney.
 Don’t skimp.
-And when any real estate professional pushes or “encourages” a home buyer to forgo legal advice, then that in itself is a pretty good sign that a real estate attorney is needed.
+And when any real estate professional pushes or “encourages” a home buyer to forgo legal advice, then is usually a pretty good sign that a real estate attorney is needed.